Movie Review: “Beauty and the Beast”

 Animate Objects and the Beast (-3pts)

-Pro - Visuals (+10pts)
+Pro: Visuals (+10pts)

 This movie was visually stunning.
 The visual effects, the wardrobe, the colorful set and the musical choreograph.
 All of this, together, made for a very visually pleasing film.
-This movie borrows a lot from the original cartoon.
-Both the wardrobe and the set pieces were evidence of how well this movie, visually, balanced on the line between cartoon and live action.
-These elements respected the cartoon while bringing everything to life in an impressive way.
-While I wasn't a fan of the look of the Beast or some of the objects (I'll get into that later), I did think the visual effects in this movie were great.
+This movie borrowed a lot from the original cartoon.
+Both the wardrobe and the set pieces were evidence of how well this movie (visually) balanced on the line between realism and fairy-tales.
+These elements respected the visual style of the cartoon while bringing everything to life in an impressive way.
+While I was not a fan of the look of the Beast or some of the objects (I will get into that later), I thought the visual effects in this movie were great.

-Pro - Music (+8pts)
+Pro: Music (+8pts)

-Con - Beauty and the Beast (-6pts)
+Con: Beauty and the Beast (-6pts)

-Pro - Emma Watson (+10pts)
+Pro: Emma Watson (+10pts)

-Con - Animate Objects and the Beast (-3pts)
+Con: Animate Objects and the Beast (-3pts)

-Rating: B+ (88pts)
+Grade: B+ (88pts)

-Beauty and the Beast was a fun entertaining movie to experience.
-It could have been better but Emma Watson made up for some of its issues.
-I would recommend seeing this movie.
-Adults will enjoy it and kids will enjoy it more since they won't be bothered by any of the issues I listed here.
+Then there was the look of the Beast and a few of the animate-inanimate objects.
+They looked a bit odd at first, but I luckily got used to it as the movie went on.
+Overall, Beauty and the Beast was a fun entertaining movie to experience.
+It could have been better, but Emma Watson and the great visuals made up for a lot of its issues.
+It was a movie that adults will enjoy it and kids will enjoy even more, as I do not think they will be bothered by any of the issues I listed here.